• Skip to primary navigation

 What is a Galette?

-After rhubarb season has come and gone, you can apply the same technique with other seasonal fruits.
-Or savory fillings.
+The beauty of a galette is its flexibility.
+Once strawberry and rhubarb season passes, you can use the same technique with other sweet or savory fillings.
 The galette skies the limit!

 How to Make this Strawberry-Rhubarb Galette

-• Plan ahead - galette dough must chill a few hours in the fridge (and up to 24 or stored in the freezer for longer).
+• Chill the dough.
+Plan ahead - galette dough needs a few hours in the fridge (or up to 24 hours).
+It can also be frozen for longer storage.

-• Lightly macerate rhubarb while you start building your galette.
+• Lightly macerate the rhubarb while you roll out the dough.

-• Brush edges and filling with buttery-vanilla mixture and sprinkle with sugar.
+• Brush with butter-vanilla mixture and sprinkle with sugar.

-• Bake until the crust is a deep golden-brown and the fruit is bubbly and cooked.
+• Bake until the crust is deep golden brown and the strawberry-rhubarb filling is bubbly.

 Assembled rhubarb galette pre-oven, overhead shot on a black background.